 Daniel Rohrbough was one of the students killed in the school shooting at Columbine High School on April 20, 1999.

-Marcus Annaeus Lucanus, better known in English as Lucan, was a Roman poet, born in Corduba, in the Hispania Baetica.
-Despite his short life, he is regarded as one of the outstanding figures of the Imperial Latin period.
-His youth and speed of composition set him apart from other poets. ...more
+Marcus Annaeus Lucanus (3 November 39 AD – 30 April 65 AD), better known in English as Lucan (), was a Roman poet, born in Corduba (modern-day Córdoba), in Hispania Baetica.
+He is regarded as one of the outstanding figures of the Imperial Latin period, known in particular for his epic Pharsalia.
+His youth and speed of composition set him apart from other poets. ...more on Wikipedia